Preconditioned Regularized Wasserstein Proximal Sampling: Experiments

 \section{Experiments}

 In this section, we present various two-dimensional toy examples to demonstrate the effects of adding a preconditioning matrix on the sampling behavior, followed by high-dimensional Bayesian total-variation regularized image deconvolution, and Bayesian neural network training.
-We compare against the MCMC-based baselines ULA, MALA and the mirror Langevin algorithm (MLA) \cite{hsieh2018mirrored,jiang2021mirror} for the low-dimensional examples, and various kernel-based methods to be detailed for the Bayesian neural network experiment.
-Throughout, we fix $\beta = 1$.
+We compare against the MCMC-based baselines ULA, MALA and the mirror Langevin algorithm (MLA) \cite{hsieh2018mirrored,jiang2021mirror} and the kernel-based method SVGD \cite{liu2016stein} for the low-dimensional examples.
+For the Bayesian neural network experiment, we compare with various kernel-based methods to be detailed later.
+Throughout, we fix $\beta = 1$ without loss of generality, see Appendix \ref{appsec:finpartres}.